kin-starters/kinetic-typescript-node-demo-server/README.md

 # Kin Node SDK Demo

 ## This app demonstrates how to integrate with [Kin](https://developer.kin.org/) via the [Node SDK](https://github.com/kinecosystem/kin-node)
+## If you're just getting started, you might want to look at [this](https://developer.kin.org/tutorials/#getting-started) first...

 ## Front End
 This Kin BE Demo Server is compatible with our [Kin SDK Front End](https://github.com/kinecosystem/kin-sdk-demo-fe)

-## Requirements
+## Prep
+- Your App is registered on the [Kin Developer Portal](https://portal.kin.org/) so you can take advantage of the [Kin Rewards Engine](https://developer.kin.org/docs/the-kre-explained/) and get your App Index
 - Environment variable for your App Index
-- Environment variable for your Private Key
+- Environment variable for your Private Key.
+Visit [The Kin Laboratory](https://laboratory.kin.org/home) if you want help getting started with Keypairs for testing.
 - Environment variable for your Webhook Secret (if using webhooks)

 `.env`